hardwario/bc-website/README.md

 - Make sure that *npm* is installed by typing `npm --version`.
 - Navigate to project directory `cd bc-website`.
 - Install all dependencies `npm install`.
-- Run local webserver `npm start.
+- Run local webserver `npm start`.
 - Open browser and navigate to `localhost:1313`.
-`